What Happens After a DUI Arrest in Colorado

 A DUI can Result in Pretrial Supervision?

-Colorado DUI law requires defendant’s facing a second or multiple DUI offenses to submit to monitored sobriety while their case is pending.
 Monitored sobriety will usually consist of pee tests to ensure compliance with mandatory sobriety.
 The level of testing and frequency will depend on the facts of a defendant’s case and their criminal history.
-Pretrial supervision can be as low as two tests a month, but it can also be more.
+The use of pretrial supervision can also vary depending on local court practices, including how cases are handled in Adams County or Arapahoe County.

 Pretrial supervision will test for all substances as well, including marijuana.
 A defendant will be prohibited from using marijuana while a DUI is pending.
 A defendant that has a valid medical marijuana card will be permitted to use marijuana while on pretrial supervision.